UST-QuAntiL/quantil-docs/docs/user-guide/execution-environments/software-platform.md

 !!! info
     To update the basic information of a software platform, the user has to be in the ``Software Platform View`` which can be reached by clicking on a software platform in the ``Software Platform List View``.

 Updating basic software platform information is done in the ``General Tab`` of the ``Software Platform View``.
-To update a property, the user has to simply use the ``Input fields``, ``Check-Boxes`` or ``Selection drop-downs`` to add new property values or adjust existing ones.
+To update a property, the user has to simply use the ``Input Fields``, ``Check-Boxes`` or ``Selection Drop-Downs`` to add new property values or adjust existing ones.

 ![alt text](./../images/software_platform/Update_Software_Platform_-_Step_1.PNG "General Tab of Software Platform View")

-If a value of a property is changed, a ``Save button`` will be displayed next that specific input field.
-Also, a ``Master Save button`` will appear at the right side of the screen.
-To save the changes of each input field individually, the user can click on the ``Save button`` next to any updated input field.
-Alternatively the user can save all changes by clicking the ```Master Save button``.
+If a value of a property is changed, a ``Save Button`` will be displayed next that specific input field.
+Also, a ``Master Save Button`` will appear at the right side of the screen.
+To save the changes of each input field individually, the user can click on the ``Save Button`` next to any updated input field.
+Alternatively the user can save all changes by clicking the ``Master Save Button``.

 !!! note
     * The user can also hit ``Enter`` on the keyboard to save the changes of a single field in most cases.
-In some cases, it may be necessary to focus the ``Save button`` by hitting ``TAB`` on the keyboard and then confirming with ``Enter``.
+In some cases, it may be necessary to focus the ``Save Button`` by hitting ``TAB`` on the keyboard and then confirming with ``Enter``.
     * Some fields are links to other sites.
-Those can easily be detected by their ``Open button``.
+Those can easily be detected by their ``Open Button``.
 On click or on ``Enter``, it will open the link in a new tab.

 ![alt text](./../images/software_platform/Update_Software_Platform_-_Step_2.PNG "Saving the changes")